 Only the lead applicant and co-applicants will become beneficiaries and parties to the contract.

 Their affiliated entities are neither beneficiaries of the action nor parties to the contract.
-However, they participate in the design and in the implementation of the action and the costs they incur (including those incurred for implementation contracts and financial support to third parties) may be eligible, provided they comply with all the relevant rules already applicable to the beneficiaries under the contract.
-Affiliated entities must satisfy the same eligibility criteria as the coordinator and the co-beneficiaries.
+However, they participate in the design and in the implementation of the action and the costs they affiliated entities.